 University of Notre Dame Australia

 Most Australian institutions will ask you to create an account on their website to provide basic information.
-This account will keep you updated on the application process and its stages and help you pay the application fee, and upload scanned copies of your documents.
+This account will update you on the application process and stages, help you pay the application fee, and upload scanned copies of your documents.

 Overseas Student Health Cover

-Overseas Student Health Cover (OSHC) is a special health coverage system offered to international students in Australia.
-It will assist you in paying for any hospital care or medical expenses while you are living in Australia.
-It will also provide you with ambulance coverage in the event of an emergency and assist you in paying for most prescription medications.
+Overseas Student Health Cover (OSHC) is a unique health coverage system offered to international students in Australia.
+It will assist you in paying for any hospital care or medical expenses while living in Australia.
+It will also provide ambulance coverage in an emergency and assist you in paying for most prescription medications.

 Before you arrive in Australia, you must acquire OSHC for yourself and any family members accompanying you.
 You must possess this coverage for the entire duration of your stay in Australia.
 For further information regarding OSHC coverage, including where to buy it from, visit PrivateHealth.gov.au.